vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Yoga, philosophy, 56, 81, n.
 3, 148, n.
 1, 492, n.
 4, 505, 510, 535, 539, 541, 543, 544, 549, 555, 569, 589-91; alleged Dravidian origin of name, 632.

 Yoga practices, 401, 402.
 Yoke, passing under, 420; see also Hole.
-YüpakeŚin, spirit, 242.
+YūpakeŚin, spirit, 242.

 Zamolxis, of Thrace, 606.